 For example, I often create a new Style called “Block Quote” for, well, block quotes—those paragraphs that are single-spaced and indented 0.5″ on left and right.
 So I’ll go ahead and format the block quote the way I want it, select it with my mouse, right-click on it, and get the contextual menu:

-Once I click Save Selection as a New Quick Style, I get a dialog box that allows me to name my new Quick Style (and modify it some more if it I like) and save it.
+Once I click Save Selection as a New Quick Style, I get the Create New Style from Formatting dialog box that allows me to name my new Quick Style (and modify it some more if it I like) and save it.

 Learning how to work with Microsoft Word’s built-in Styles is a necessary step toward developing your own firm’s standard Styles.
 After all, once you’re worked so hard to craft a brief or client letter, you don’t want your work undermined by inconsistent formatting or poor typography choices.